FMW of The Quarter

 FMW OF THE QUARTER

-Every Quarter we will be selecting an incredible FMW to be featured here to show all of her amazing accomplishments.
-This month we have selected Maria!
-Check her out on Instagram @missdevinovick.
+Every Quarter, we will select an incredible FMW to feature here and highlight her accomplishments.
+This quarter, we have selected Tomeshia!
+Check her out on Instagram @tomeshiawhitenack

 〰️